Philcon Panel Participant Biographies

 If you've bought comics on South St. in Philadelphia in the past 30 (?) years, then you've probably bought them from Michael.
 As owner of Atomic City Comics, on South St. (The coolest street in Philadelphia), Michael has been the local Comic Book pusher for decades.
 Writer and performer for the Comedy group Iron In Our Thighs Productions, he worked on the kiddie show satire 'Hellorama', the video 'Comic Book Pajama Party', and the radio play 'Santa Vs. Dracula' with his longtime writing partner the Late Great Martin King.
 He was also the Head writer and Director of the webseries 'Forever Wednesday' that he co-created with Victoria Kopesky.
 Furthermore, Mr. Yates has been a member of Steam-Funk Studios' in-house performance and Senior Creative staff, since February 2013, contributing significantly to both The Living MultiVerse and The Unconventional.

-Simone Zelitch is the author of five novels, most recently Judenstaat, an alternative history about a Jewish state established in Germany in 1948.
+Simone Zelitch is the author of five novels, most recently Judenstaat, an alternative history about a Jewish state established in Germany in 1948 which is forthcoming in paperback in 2020.
 A National Endowment for the Arts recipient, her work as appeared in Art Papers and The Forward, Lilith Magazine, and National Public Radio’s The Best of Channukah Lights, and she chronicled a 2015 trip to Jerusalem, Hebron and Jaffa in a series of articles in Jewish Currents.
 A former Peace Corps volunteer, she has taught at Community College of Philadelphia for over twenty years where she established their creative writing program.
 She manages to write during the summer, mostly.
 Read more about the author and her work at www.simonezelitch.com.